-10203A - Advanced Motion Graphics and Visual Effects Prerequisite - Intro Motion Graphics Grades: 9-12 Type of Credit: FA/EL This course is centered around students learning the fundamentals of how movies and television shows are made and applying those skills to make commercials, voice over work, action scenes and small narrative or documentary style stories.
+\051680 - Intro to Film & Television Production Grades 9-12 Type of Credit: FA/EL This course is centered around students learning the fundamentals of how movies and television shows are made and applying those skills to make commercials, voice over work, action scenes and small narrative or documentary style stories.
 Students learn the basics of shot composition, the required vocabulary to effectively communicate on a working set, the basic principles of editing on a NLE, simple audio mixing and sound design, along with basic placement of lights to help make the scene more or less dramatic.
 Over the course of the semester, students produce 6 projects, each adding another film making component.

-This course increases the challenge and techniques above and beyond the beginning film course.
+\05168A - Advanced Film & Television Production Prerequisite - Intro to Film & TV Grades: 10-12 Type of Credit: FA/EL This course increases the challenge and techniques above and beyond the beginning film course.
 Students will start working on short-form narrative projects where they'll learn to write log-lines, 2 column scripts and full short film scripts.
 Students will explore sound more in-depth as they remix audio for a Hollywood film and design and produce their own sound effects.
 Students will continue to grow their knowledge and techniques of filmmaking; learning how and when to move the camera versus when to keep it still, along with working with actors, producers and crew members will be further stressed.
 Each student will be responsible for an informational video, ENG style, to be premiered on finals day.
 Students will have the opportunity to further explore visual effects with 3D and compositing software, audio mixing, lighting and editing.
 Students will be required to complete a number of projects over the semester.
 College Now Course

-This course teaches students how to use motion graphics and VFX to enhance their story telling.
+\102030 - Intro to Motion Graphics and Visual Effects Grades: 9-12 Type of Credit: FA/EL This course teaches students how to use motion graphics and VFX to enhance their story telling.
 Students will learn the principles of motion graphics, key-frame animation, typography, basic compositing, color theory and 2D visual effects work (light sabers, explosions, lasers, atmospheric effects etc.).
 Students will produce 15 second, 30 second and 1 minute long projects demonstrating knowledge of Motion Design and Composition.
 The same principles of visual storytelling learned in the film class will be taught here as well.
 Using the latest software, students will work alone and in groups to produce original work for TV or internet.

-This course teaches students how to produce and apply advanced visual effects to their video projects.
+\10203A - Advanced Motion Graphics and Visual Effects Prerequisite - Intro Motion Graphics Grades: 10-12 Type of Credit: FA/EL This course teaches students how to produce and apply advanced visual effects to their video projects.
 Using the latest in visual effect software, students will replace actors in scenes, use chroma keying techniques to isolate filmed subjects, learn the art of rotoscoping and 2.5D compositing, incorporate full 3D objects into their scenes and design motion graphics that can sell a product or tell a story.
 This advanced course will put students on the path towards being a VFX artist, VFX supervisor or VFX producer, CGI integration with live footage, basic motion tracking and screen replacement, face replacement or digital makeup and many others.
 College Now Course